 The Women of Courage Award

-Supporting young women who exemplify the spirit of Congresswoman Jackie Speier in making the world a better place.
+Cynthia Schuman created this award to support young women who exemplify the spirit of Congresswoman Jackie Speier in making the world a better place.

 The Women of Courage award is inspired by the lifetime work of Congresswoman Jackie Speier who in her roles as a mother, attorney, congressional staffer and elected official has shown resilience in overcoming tragedy and life threatening situations and fortitude in taking on powerful political forces.
 She has become a leading champion of women’s rights, individual privacy and consumer safety.
 This $25,000 annual award is granted to young women who show outstanding courage in their efforts to make the world a better place.